eo-training/eo-training.github.io/info/home-copy.md

     margin-bottom: 2em;
 "><strong>Fairfax County Election Officer Training</strong>: If you have any questions or need help, feel free to contact us.
 Email <a href="mailto:ElectionOfficerTraining@fairfaxcounty.gov">ElectionOfficerTraining@fairfaxcounty.gov</a> or call 703-324-4735 (weekdays 8:00 AM to 4:30 PM).
 Thank you!</p>

-## Election officer classes for the June 2023 election
+## Election officer classes for the November 2022 election

 <div class="cards">